farrer/trigger-rally-bullet/doc/README.txt

 Trigger Copyright (C) 2004-2006 Jasmine Langridge and Richard Langridge.

-Trigger is released under the GPL version 2 (see gpl-2.0.txt, or http://www.gnu.org/licenses/gpl-2.0.html ).
+Trigger is released under the GPL version 2 (see COPYING, or http://www.gnu.org/licenses/gpl-2.0.html ).

 Some of the data files have different authors and licenses.